henriland/text-adventure-c/README.md

 # A text adventure using C language
-A small text adventure written in C language
+A small text adventure written in C language.

 Tested in Linux and should work in Linux.